mcmire/dotfiles/README.md

 Finally, update this README to match any changes you end up making.
 Who knows — you might inspire someone else to create their own dotfiles repo!

+## Uninstalling everything

+To remove the symlinks created during the installation step, run:

+    script/manage uninstall --dry-run

+As with the installation step, that will merely tell you what uninstallation would have done, but not do anything.
+If everything looks good here, then run:

+    script/manage uninstall